Introduction

 Surface Finishing Requirements

 Character products usually depend heavily on paint, pad printing, silk-screening, or texture treatments.
-If surface prep is poor, the product will not meet retail expectations.
+If surface preparation is poor, the product will not meet retail expectations.

 Packaging Presentation